L05/p5.multiplayer/README.md

 ## Getting Started
 [[Back to top]](#p5multiplayer)

-1. Clone this GitHub repo on your local machine.
+1. Clone this GitHub repository on your local machine.

 2. If you don't already have *node.js* installed on your machine, go [here](https://nodejs.org/en/download/) and download the version appropriate for your operating system.